HHS/simpler-grants-gov/documentation/decisions/adr/000n-ticket-tracking.md

 - **Cons**
   - Reporting is less robust than Zenhub and Jira
   - Requires more initial setup to replicate some of Jira or Zenhub's out-of-the-box features
-  - Nava team and HHS has less experience working with GitHub projects
+  - Team has less experience working with GitHub projects

 ### Jira

-Use Confluence's Jira platform for both ticket management and sprint planning.
+Use Confluence's [Jira](jira) platform for both ticket management and sprint planning.

 - **Pros**
   - Industry standard tool for ticket tracking and sprint planning